tskit-dev/msprime/docs/ancestry.md

 SVG(ts.draw_svg(y_axis=True))
 ```

-The resulting tree sequences are identical, except for the node
-times, which differ by a factor of 2.
+The resulting tree sequences are identical, except that node time differ by a
+factor of 2, because in the underlying coalescent algorithm the total number of
+genomes in the population acts as a time scaling.

 :::{todo}
 Add a discussion here here about the Lambda coalescents an how